William S. Burroughs: Later years in Kansas

 Until his last years, he prolifically created visual art.
-Burroughs' work has since been featured in more than fifty international galleries and museums including Royal Academy of the Arts, Centre Pompidou, Guggenheim Museum, ZKM Karlsruhe, Sammlung Falckenberg, New Museum, Irish Museum of Modern Art, Los Angeles County Museum, and Whitney Museum of American Art.
+Burroughs's work has since been featured in more than fifty international galleries and museums including Royal Academy of the Arts, Centre Pompidou, Guggenheim Museum, ZKM Karlsruhe, Sammlung Falckenberg, New Museum, Irish Museum of Modern Art, Los Angeles County Museum, and Whitney Museum of American Art.

 According to Ministry frontman Al Jourgensen, "We hung out at Burroughs's house one time in '93.
 So he decides to shoot up heroin and he takes out this utility belt full of syringes.
 Huge, old-fashioned ones from the '50s or something.
 Now, I have no idea how an 80 year old guy finds a vein, but he knew what he was doing.
 So we're all laying around high and stuff and then I notice in the pile of mail on the coffee table that there's a letter from the White House.
 I said 'Hey, this looks important.' and he replies 'Nah, it's probably just junk mail.'
 Well, I open the letter and it's from President Clinton inviting Burroughs to the White House for a poetry reading.
 I said 'Wow, do you have any idea how big this is!?'
 So he says 'What?
 Who's president nowadays?' and it floored me.
 He didn't even know who our current president was."

 In 1990, Burroughs was honored with a star on the St. Louis Walk of Fame.

 In June 1991, Burroughs underwent triple bypass surgery.

 He became a member of a chaos magic organization, the Illuminates of Thanateros, in 1993.

-He was a voice actor in the 1995 video game The Dark Eye based on the works of Edgar Allan Poe, in which he recites "Annabel Lee".
+He was a voice actor in the 1995 video game The Dark Eye based on the works of Edgar Allan Poe, in which he recites "Annabel Lee" and "The Masque of the Red Death".

-Burroughs' last filmed performance was in the music video for "Last Night on Earth" by Irish rock band U2, filmed in Kansas City, Missouri, directed by Richie Smyth and also featuring Sophie Dahl.
+Burroughs's last filmed performance was in the music video for "Last Night on Earth" by Irish rock band U2, filmed in Kansas City, Missouri, directed by Richie Smyth and also featuring Sophie Dahl.